Work & Life

 These efforts have been generating positive results, as exemplified by the fact that many female employees who have given birth take childcare leave and return to work.
 We have been expanding systems to make it easier for male employees to participate in childrearing.
 Specifically, male employees can now also take childcare leave as well as a day off when their spouse gives birth.

-The measures are taken based on the issues of individual workplaces and persons identified in the Survey to Create a Lively Working Environment, a questionnaire to investigate the awareness of employees, in order to make the workplaces more attractive.
+We are taking measures in response to the issues of individual workplaces and persons identified based on findings in the Survey to Create a Lively Working Environment, a questionnaire survey to investigate the awareness of employees, with an aim to make the workplaces more attractive.

-Furthermore, in October 2014, we introduced Childcare Concierge, a service that provides assistance with finding childcare facilities to employees who are unable to use our childcare centers.
+Furthermore, in October 2014, we introduced the Childcare Concierge service to provide assistance in finding childcare facilities for employees who cannot use our childcare centers.

 In April 2008, Sumitomo Electric introduced a scheme to reemploy employees resigning due to circumstances beyond their control such as childbirth, childcare and nursing care.
-We organize interviews and reemploy eligible persons when they are able to return to work (within three years from their resignation and five years in the cases of the resignation due to their spouses’ working overseas) and, as a general rule, assign them to their former workplaces.
+In the scheme, we organize interviews and reemploy eligible persons when they are able to return to work (within three years or, for those who moved overseas, five years from their resignation) and, as a general rule, assign them to their former workplaces.